gohil-vasudev/DAC-2024-GREAT-Workshop/HLS/README.md

 Run
 ```
 ./setup.sh
+setenv PATH /home/$USER/.localpython/bin:PATH
 ```
+The last line needs to be ran every time you open a new terminal

+Use python3.12 to run the python examples.

 ## Scripting LLM and Catapult
 *[example.py](https://github.com/gohil-vasudev/DAC-2024-GREAT-Workshop/blob/main/HLS/example.py)* works you through simple OpenAPI calls and running Catapult HLS from python.